 - V5c DVLA Car Registration Certificate.

-- Hire and award insurance records.
+- Hire and reward insurance records.

 - MOT certificate issued within the last fourteen days.

 What can I use to drive as a PCO car?